Ayesha-Usmani-2746/Snake-Game/README.md

 # Snake-Game
-This is my semester project code of Snake-Game
+This is Snake Game written in C++ language
 <br>
 Author Ayesha Usmani